ABOUT

 ANTI-DISCRIMINATION STATEMENT ADOPTED BY THE BOARD OF DIRECTORS, AUGUST 27, 2021

 Green Driving America Inc. does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
-These activities include, but are not limited to, the appointment of and dismissal of its Board of Directors, hiring and dismissing of staff, and selection of volunteers.
+These activities include, but are not limited to, the appointment of and dismissal of its Board of Directors, hiring and dismissing of staff, selection of volunteers, and the constituency it serves.

 Green Driving America is an equal opportunity employer.
 We will not discriminate in employment, recruitment, Board membership, notices seeking employment, dismissals, and other conditions of employment against any employee or job applicant on the basis set forth in the first paragraph, or for any other discriminatory reason.